 Synthetic Materials for Dry Flies

 Foam bodies, antron/poly wings and superfine dubbing are likely the best synthetic materials that allow a fly to float higher and longer than other flies.
-These synthetics are usually hydrophobic or absorb water more slowly than other materials.
+These synthetics are usually hydrophobic or absorb water more slowly than other materials and a major factor in anglers dry fly selection.
 The trade off with these materials is that they add considerable bulk to the fly, making them are poor option for small or thin profile flies.
 The exception being the antron/polypropylene yarn used for parachute posts, wings, and shucks on popular patterns such as the x caddis, parachute adams, and sparkle dun.
 This antron reduces profile while adding surface area and overall buoyancy.
 Once the antron is soaked it will become a bit bulky on larger fly patterns such as the Chubby Chernobyl.
 Super fine dubbing is commonly used to add taper, color, and a denser profile to flies.
 Though the dubbing is waterproof, when used in excess the dubbing will begin to trap water and sink the fly.
 Much like with nymphs and other wet flies when applying dubbing while tying flies: if you think you aren’t using enough, then use less.

 Natural Materials for Dry Flies

 The best natural material used for tying dry flies are elk hair, cdc, and dry fly hackle.
 Each of these materials possess different properties that can be used in tandem with one another to achieve a desired outcome for your flies.

 Elk hair is used in many popular caddis and stonefly patterns where the hollow hair adds bulk and buoyancy to the flies.
 These flies float higher and longer than other flies tied with hackle and cdc.
 For smaller mayfly imitation, the thinner comparadun hair can be used.
 Elk hair can give shape to the fly to imitate wing placement such as the stimulator and elk hair caddis.